WALDORF / STEINER

 Waldorf schools and Anthroposophists have noble aims.
 They intend to correct everything that is wrong with human institutions and, indeed, everything that is wrong with human beings.
 They intend to save humanity and redeem the entire universe.

 Along the way, they make sincere use high-sounding rhetoric, such as their commitment to “holistic” practices, especially “holistic” education at Waldorf schools.
 Don’t be misled, however.
 What they mean by “holistic” may be very different from what you mean.
 For instance, the “whole” human being, in their view, has many invisible parts, such as the “etheric body,” the “astral body,” and the “I.” True-blue Anthroposophical Waldorf teachers believe that at night, the astral body and the I separate from the physical body and the ether body.
 The higher two bodies depart for the spirit realm while the lower two members remain behind in the material world; then the higher bodies, reinvigorated by their visit to worlds far above, return to Earth in the morning.
 Maybe Anthroposophists are correct.
 Maybe this is exactly what happens.
 But you should send your child to a “holistic” Waldorf school only if you think that Anthroposophists are right about such things.
-Waldorf teachers are deeply committed to such ideas, and they will try to steer your children toward embracing Anthroposophical concepts — they may not explain many specific Anthroposophical doctrines to the kids, but they will try to open the kids' hearts and souls to occultism in general and Anthroposophy in particular.
+Waldorf teachers are generally committed to such ideas,* and they will try to steer your children toward embracing Anthroposophical concepts — they may not explain many specific Anthroposophical doctrines to the kids, but they will try to open the kids' hearts and souls to occultism in general and Anthroposophy in particular.
 [The Waldorf conception of the whole human is far more complex than we have reviewed here.
 For more, see "Holistic Education" and "What We Are".]

 “With many parents still reeling over a Eugene [Oregon, USA] School District budget-trimming proposal that includes closing and reconfiguring schools after this year, it’s impossible to know at this point how serious they might be about alternative options ...
 Among the concerns [Elliot Grey, headmaster at Oak Hill School] and administrators at other private schools have heard: rising class sizes, diminished offerings, school closures and [Superintendent George] Russell’s plan to convert some 6-8 [6th grade through 8th grade] middle schools into 4-8 “elemiddle” schools [4th through 8th grade].
 Marina Taylor, enrollment coordinator at the Eugene Waldorf School, said she’s given six tours in November, a month when typically she gives none.
 She’s heard a good deal about reconfiguration, she said.
 Waldorf’s K-8 [kindergarten through 8th grade] model works “really beautifully,” she said, but parents have voiced worry about the transition from a K-3 [kindergarten through 3rd grade] to a 4-8 school.”
 [11-29-2010 http://www.registerguard.com/csp/cms/sites/web/updates/25558951-55/schools-district-parents-eugene-private.csp]

 This may be an especially dangerous period for families with school-age children.
 Governments in many nations and regions are retrenching, reducing government-supplied services.
 Public schools are feeling the effect of these budgetary cutbacks, damaging the quality of the education they offer.
 But, parents, please look hard before you leap: Don't remove your children from a poor public school only to enroll them in a worse private school.
-Waldorf schools are fundamentally devoted to the religion known as Anthroposophy; providing a good education for children is not their primary goal.
+Waldorf schools fundamentally serve the religion known as Anthroposophy; providing a good education for children is not their primary goal.
 Before sending a child to a Waldorf school, be sure you understand — and approve — that school's agenda.
 [For more on this, see "Advice for Parents", "Clues", "Spiritual Agenda", "Is Anthroposophy a Religion?", and "Here's the Answer".]

 Waldorf Teachers.com is a site that may repay occasional visits.
 It serves primarily as a Waldorf employment bulletin board: If you want to teach at a Waldorf school, the site will tell you what positions are open and where.